AbstractMenus/Docs/general/item_format.rst

 NBT tags
 --------

+.. attention:: To use this property, you need to install `NBT_API <https://spigotmc.org/resources/7939>`_ plugin first.

 Using NBT, you can add properties for items that has not yet been added to the plugin.
-NBT tags can be specified here using HOCON and not a regular string.
+NBT tags can be specified here using HOCON or a regular string.
 For example, you can add a name to an item via NBT tag.
 Example:

 ::